eaardal/diddle/README.md

 </configuration>
 ```
+(Thanks to [Eric Lawrence](https://www.telerik.com/blogs/author/eric-lawrence) for writing [this article](https://www.telerik.com/blogs/capturing-traffic-from-.net-services-with-fiddler) explaining the trick and the code).

 When you **disable** Diddle, it **deletes** the file.

 :exclamation: If you have this Web.config file already configured on your machine with configuration you need, you should **NOT** use this app for now.
 It will delete and re-create the Web.config file every time you enable and disable Diddle.

-## Remember
+## :sweat_smile: Remember

+- :exclamation: You must run the app (or terminal, if using the ConsoleClient) as **Administrator**
-- As long as the Web.config file has proxy enabled, you must have Fiddler opened for any traffic to pass through the proxy
+- :vertical_traffic_light: As long as the Web.config file has proxy enabled, you must have Fiddler opened for any traffic to pass through the proxy
-- If you encounter issues with HTTPS decryption, you can skip decryption in Fiddler under `Tools -> Options -> HTTPS` and then click the link above the last textbox so it says "Skip decryption for the following hosts" and enter the hosts it should skip
+- :persevere: If you encounter issues with HTTPS decryption, you can skip decryption in Fiddler under `Tools -> Options -> HTTPS` and then click the link above the last textbox so it says "Skip decryption for the following hosts" and enter the hosts it should skip